BitcoinDesign/Guide/guide/inheritance-wallet/making-changes.md

 #### Bob creates and signs the transaction

-Bob taps on the reminder and starts creating the transaction.
-Because the app knows about both wallets, it will prefill most of the information in the send flow, like the recipient address and the transaction amount.
+Bob taps on the reminder and initiates the transaction creation process.
+Because the app is aware of both wallets, it can prefill most of the information in the send flow, such as the recipient address and the transaction amount.
+After creating the transaction, Bob signs it with his Trezor right away.

 {% include image-gallery.html pages = page.images_fund-transfer-bob %}

-After creating the transaction, Bob directly continues to sign it with his Trezor.
-Once this is done, Alice will provide her signature.
+The transaction is now ready for Alice to sign as well.
+However, there is no central server coordinating or automatically syncing transaction information between Bob and Alice's devices, because our app aims to work in the most [self-custodial way]({{ '/guide/inheritance-wallet/overview/#role-of-the-wallet-provider' | relative_url }}) possible.

+This means that Bob has to manually share the partially signed transaction (PSBT) with Alice.
+Our app offers a variety of different sharing options.
+Bob chooses to generate a QR code, so that Alice can scan it conveniently.

 #### Alice co-signs the transaction

-On the app home screen, Alice now sees a reminder that a transaction is ready to be signed.
-On the detail screen, she also sees that Bob has already provided a signature.
-Alice hits "sign" and goes through the transaction signing flow on her Bitbox.
+Alice opens the wallet app on her phone, selects the family savings wallet and hits send.
+In the send sheet she taps "sign transaction" and uses the QR scanner to import the partially signed transaction from Bob's phone.

 {% include image-gallery.html pages = page.images_alice-sign-transfer %}

+Once imported, Alice's app displays the transaction details, showing that it has been signed by Bob and requires her signature to complete.
+Alice reviews the transaction details and initiates the signing process.

+After she completes the signing flow  with her BitBox, the app automatically broadcasts the fully signed transaction to the Bitcoin network.
+If she would like to have more control and broadcast transactions manually, Alice could change this behavior in the app settings.

-After she has signed the transaction, she sees that the transaction is being confirmed by the network.
-Once the transaction has been confirmed, the app home screen shows a reminder that the original wallet should be archived.
+Back on the home screen, Alice sees that the transaction is being confirmed by the network.
+After it has been confirmed, the app shows a reminder that the original wallet should be archived.

 ### Archiving the old wallet

-Archiving unused wallets removes complexity and helps users to focus on the wallets they actively use.
+Archiving unused wallets removes complexity and helps users focus on the wallets they actively use.
 Archiving a wallet does not delete it from the app.
 It is only removed from the home screen and from the wallets tab.

-The app will still watch the blockchain for incoming transactions.
+The app will still monitor the Bitcoin blockchain for incoming transactions.
 If there are any, they are shown on the home screen and in the wallets tab.
 Users can then transfer the funds to a wallet that they actively use.
 This is why it is important to keep the backup kit and at least one of the primary keys of every wallet.

 {% include image-gallery.html pages = page.images_archive-wallet %}

+### Alternative approach
+As you can see, making changes to a multi-key wallet can be a tedious process.
+An alternative to replacing the David's key would be for David to simply import the backup of his existing private key into a new signing device.
+This approach has some advantages:

+1. **Simplicity**: It doesn't require creating a new wallet or moving funds.
+1. **Speed**: David could regain access to the wallet more quickly.
+No coordination needed: Other family members wouldn't need to be involved in the process.

+However, there are also significant downsides:

+1. **Security risk**: If the original device was stolen rather than just lost, the thief might eventually gain access to the private key, putting the funds at risk.
+1. **Potential compromise**: If there's any chance the seed phrase backup was exposed or compromised, using it again could jeopardize the wallet's security.

+In a multi-key setup, a single compromised key doesn't immediately put the funds at risk because multiple keys are required to authorize a transaction.
+In addition to that, the inheritance key set is protected by the timelocks that Alice and Bob have put in place.
+However, it does reduce the overall security of the wallet.

-### Editing the wallet timelocks
+## Changing the wallet configuration

-If Bob would just want to edit the wallet configuration itself, without changing the keys, the process would be the same.
-In the below example below, Bob changes the activation timelock for the recovery path and the inheritance key set from 6 months to 12 months.
+If the Joneses would want to change only the wallet configuration the process would be the same.
+In the example below, Bob changes the activation timelock for the recovery path and the inheritance key set from 6 months to 12 months.
+After the new wallet is created, the process will be the same as described above.

 {% include image-gallery.html pages = page.images_config-changes %}

-After creating the new wallet, the process would be exactly the same as for the replacement of the keys described above.

 ---